 Wine Enthusiast Magazine

-and more, including books & book covers.
+and numerous other publications, including books & book covers.